Simple Syrup Ratio Guide – Which to Use and When

 It’s not about better or worse.
 Think of them as different tools:

-• 1:1 = lightness and flexibility.
+1:1 = lightness and flexibility.
 Use it for bright flavors, delicate infusions, and when following standard recipes.

-• 2:1 = structure and longevity.
+2:1 = structure and longevity.
 Use it for bold syrups, espresso drinks, long shelf life, and precision in cocktails.

 When I’m experimenting with a new flavor, I start with 1:1.
 When I’m refining it for regular use, gifting, or selling, I move to 2:1.

-More FAQs
+More FAQs on simple syrup ratio

 Should simple syrup be 1:1 or 2:1?

-How to make 500ml of simple syrup?
+How do you make 2:1 simple syrup?

 Welcome!
 I’m Rakiya, a syrup enthusiast with 5 years of experience developing flavors.
 Every recipe is tested and refined for tasty results.
 My tips, variations and photos come directly from my kitchen experiments.